Heidi Postupack, Executive Director

 Douglas Pilcher earned his B.A. from Northeastern University and his M.A. from Upper Valley Educators Institute.
 Doug has extensive youth counseling experience in school settings as well as his long history at The Aloha Foundation.
 Doug has been a classroom teacher since 2015, and currently provides Student Assistance Program curriculum and supports to teenagers in a local middle school.

 Gene Kadish, M.S., Counselor

 With over three decades of service in public education, Gene brings a wealth of practical experience to the task of coaching young people through difficult choices.
 His extensive knowledge of schools and systems of learning blended with his skills as school counselor have helped Gene become an accessible professional resource for many students of all abilities as well as for the parents and educators who teach them.
-He was the highly respected Director of the Guidance Department at Hanover (NH) High School for many years as well as a middle school counselor and special educator in Hartford (VT).
+He was the highly respected Director of the Guidance Department at Hanover High School for many years as well as a middle school counselor and special educator in Hartford, VT.
 His work with families has helped parents to navigate the stormy seas of adolescence as their children move through the middle and high school years into college and career.
-Gene was a long-time member of Second Growth’s Board of Directors, but he has now left that role to assume counseling duties for the organization.
-You can reach Gene at firstname.lastname@example.org.
+Gene was a long-time member of Second Growth’s Board of Directors and left that role to assume counseling duties for the organization.

 Sarah Little, Youth Programs